chafey/OrthancService/README.md

 ==============

 Run Orthac as Windows Service

 Veresion 0.00

 Originally Written by Manabu Tokunaga, Lury LLC.
+Septmeber 2014

 This is provided as a GPL v2 Product.
 Enjoy!

 # What is OrthancService